 - But if his responses are threatening others or himself, then dear parents, you need to pay attention to what he says and handle it carefully.

 - Do not respond impulsively.
 Let your child calm down and then address what he or she said.
-Please make sure to tell them calmly about what behavior is acceptable and what is not.
+Please make sure to tell them calmly about what child behaviour is acceptable and what is not.

-Each one of us already knows that we elders need to cross-check our conduct alongside too when behavior is concerned.
+Each one of us already knows that we elders need to cross-check our conduct alongside too when child behaviour is concerned.
 As kids learn from whatever they see around them, it’s crucial that we correct ourselves first.

 2. Abusive language